Skip to content

 Manifest

-.
+The manifest is a special package located under packages/manifest, which defines the key information about the Content Element.
 Its interface and data is imported, implemented and exposed by other packages (edit, display and server).
-Here is an interface overview:
+Below is an overview of the generic interface imported from the cek-common package, which is instantiated in the manifest:

 ts

-export interface ElementManifest {
+export interface ElementManifest<TData = ElementData> {

 // Unique, reserved string, denoting 'Content Element' type.